deepaksood619/deepaksood619.github.io/docs/knowledge/quotes-proverbs/life.md

 Broken clock is also right twice a day

 He gave me abuses; I didn't take them.
 So the abuses remained with him. -- Gautam Buddha

+The ultimate test of a moral society is the kind of world that it leaves to its children -- Dietrich Bonhoeffer

+“If you defer investing your time and energy until you see that you need to, chances are it will already be too late.” - Clayton Christensen

 ## End